New Student FAQ - Everything you need to know!

 How do I get my student card?

-Once you have completed matriculation you will be given an option to upload a photo for your student card via Photo Manager.
+Once you have completed registration you will be given an option to upload a photo for your student card via Photo Manager.

-PLEASE NOTE: Once you have uploaded the photo and you are fully matriculated your card (if you are eligible for a physical card) will be posted to your contact address*.
+Once you have uploaded the photo and you are fully registered, your card (if you are eligible for a physical card) will be posted to the UK contact address you have confirmed in Photo Manager.
+Please note that student cards will only be sent to a UK contact address.
+If your address is not correct, you need to update your student record prior to uploading your photo.

 I haven’t received my student card, what should I do?